 - Holding deposit - Some agents require a holding fee to secure a property while credit and employment reference checks are carried out.
 This is deducted from the first month’s rent where the agreement goes through successfully.
 Agents may reserve the right to deduct any costs incurred from the holding deposit where a tenant pulls out of an agreement or where the reference or credit check does not meet the agent’s or landlord’s requirements.

-Before handing over any money to an agent, ask the agent to give you something in writing that explains what this money can be used for.
 Make sure you understand exactly what the money is for and under what circusmtances it will be returned to you.
 Get receipts for any payments you make and keep a copy of any contract you sign relating to the payment of these fees.
+If you believe that the fee was unlawful, you can try to reclaim it using our template letter.

 If you are concerned about any additional fees, ask the agent or landlord what exactly the fees cover.
 Speak to an adviser at Housing Rights if you think these fees are unfair and want to find out more about the law on tenancy fees.